 If you’re looking for travel tips instead of a gear list please keep an eye out for our upcoming list of road trip travel tips.

 If you have any comments or suggestions, please leave them below!
-And if you’re curious about other items we bring during our travels, sign up for our mailing list below to have updates delivered directly to your inbox – or just keep checking back here.
+And if you’re curious about other items we bring during our travels, sign up for our tiny newsletter or just keep checking back here.